seedstack/website/content/docs/seed/manual/rest/restful-api.md

 }
 ```

-It is a basic JSON representation with just two reserved keywords:
+It is a JSON representation with just two reserved keywords:
 `_links` and `_embedded`.

 ### Links